AlxBilt/Decipher-Parity-Bit/README.md

 I am by no means a programmer.
 My notes below might be totally incorrect.
 In fact, it is a culmination of piecing together many separate source sights as a map for my own personal understanding.
 My notes are not my own original interpretation of the code.
 I am not a programmer, all though my desire says otherwise.
 I only started tinkering with programming in an effort to understand what my 2006 Ram 5.9 Cummins engine ECM require to detect the vehicle speed signal.
 This is because I swapped the motor into my 2001 Ford F550 which is pre-CANbus.
 One year later, here I am trying to wrap my head around C/C++ and Python for Everyone.
 Thanks Dr. Chuck Severance.....I think???

-Below is my notes in regards to my attept to understand the requirement of the Cummins CAN bus and/or vehicle speed data, 0x215[7]  = {0xFF, 0xFF, 0x00, 0x00, 0x00, 0x00, 0xFF}, parity being byte 6.
+Below are my notes in regards to my attempt to understand the requirement of the Cummins CAN bus and/or vehicle speed data, 0x215[7]  = {0xFF, 0xFF, 0x00, 0x00, 0x00, 0x00, 0xFF}, parity being byte 6.

 *************************Parity Bit Code Analysis**************************************